mblackgeo/fast-geodist/README.md

 ## Benchmarks

 The results of benchmarking show the rust implementation is **14x faster** than the python implementation.
-This benchmark computes distances on an array containing 1,000,000 pairs on coordinates (see [`bench.py`](/tests/bench.py)):
+This benchmark computes distances on an array containing 1,000,000 pairs of coordinates (see [`bench.py`](/tests/bench.py)):

 ```
 --------------------------------------------- benchmark: 2 tests ---------------------------------------------